agrogan1/dataviz/data-driven-report-demo/README.md

 install.packages("tinytex") # install tinytex
 tinytex::install_tinytex() # install small version of LaTeX
 ```
-> Note that this process can be very time consuming, or buggy, or both, and may not work well on machines more than a few years old.
+> Note that this process can be very time consuming, or buggy, or both, and may not work well--nor be advisable to use--on machines more than a few years old.

 ### Major Formats